-Prerequisites or corequisites: MATH 171 or placement test.
+Prerequisites or corequisites: MATH 171 or MATH 173 or placement test.

 Students will relate atomic structure to chemical systems, calculate the amount of material used in chemical reactions, use the periodic table as an aid to understanding chemical systems and interpret chemical reactions.
 5 hrs. lecture/wk.